-Cost recovery was not included in the wreckfish ITQ program when it was implemented in 1992 and cost recovery is currently not in place.
+Cost recovery was not included in the Wreckfish ITQ program when it was implemented in 1992 and cost recovery is currently not in place.
 The administration of the program is split between the regional office and the science center.
 SERO tracks the shareholders, manages share certificates and share transfers, calculates ITQ for each shareholder, creates and mails out the ITQ coupons.
-The SEFSC is in charge of the landings portion of the program, and receives the dealer reports with coupons and the vessel logbooks with coupons.
-SERO spends a minimal amount of time for the administration of the wreckfish ITQ program, as there work is more centered on start of the fishing year activities, rather than throughout the year activities.
-The bulk of SERO's administration time is spent in calculating the amount of pounds to be distributed to each shareholder, calculating coupon amounts, creating proofs for coupon printing, and mailing out the coupons.
+The SEFSC is in charge of the landings portion of the program and receives the dealer reports with coupons and the vessel logbooks with coupons.
+SERO spends a minimal amount of time for the administration of the Wreckfish ITQ program, as their work is more centered on start of the fishing year activities, rather than throughout the year activities.
+The bulk of SERO's administration time is spent in calculating the amount of lb to be distributed to each shareholder, calculating coupon amounts, creating proofs for coupon printing, and mailing out the coupons.
 This administration burden is approximately two solid weeks of work for one employee (although it is spread out over a longer time period).
 Additionally, when there is a share transfer, SERO determines if the share transfer will violate the share cap, creates the new share certificates, and mails out the certificates to the transferee and transferor (if appropriate).
+SEFSC spends more time on the Wreckfish program tracking the wreckfish logbook, wreckfish dealer data, and coupons.
+While this cost has not been previously estimated, it is likely that an electronic system would reduce the burden and increase timeliness of data.
+If cost recovery were to be implemented, NMFS would need to track the costs of time spent on the program and then recover that cost through the cost recovery fee.